cscholz/scripts/Linux/bash/ddnsupdate/readme.md

             allow-update { key "ddns.domain.tld."; };
     };

-They key itself have also be to be set:
+They key itself have also to be set:

     key "ddns.domain.tld." {
       algorithm HMAC_SHA512;